Improved DC Programming Approaches for Solving the Quadratic Eigenvalue Complementarity Problem: Lower and upper bounds for

-Therefore, we can use the above inequality to get our new bounds of $\lambda$ following the same procedure in the proof of \Cref{thm:boundsoflambda}. \end{proof} \begin{remarks} Note that there is another bound of $\lambda$ provided in \cite{Fernandes14}, it will be interesting to compare them, since the \Cref{thm:boundsofvars} tells us that the bounds of $(x,y,z,w)$ depend on the bounds of $\lambda$, and the tighter bounds of $\lambda$ is, the tighter bounds of $(w,y,z,w)$ will be. \end{remarks}
+Therefore, we can use the above inequality to get our new bounds of $\lambda$ following the same procedure used in the proof of Theorem \ref{thm:boundsoflambda}. \end{pf} \begin{rmk} Note that another bound of $\lambda$ has been provided in \cite{Fernandes14}, and it seems interesting to compare these two bounds.
+Theorem \ref{thm:boundsofvars} shows that the bounds of $(x,y,z,w)$ depend on the bounds of $\lambda$, and the tighter bound of $\lambda$ is, the tighter the bounds of $(w,y,z,w)$ are. \end{rmk}